Dans-labs/ddps-docs/docs/index.md

 #### *as:Announce (19)*:

-In this payload, the `as:object` announces the creation of the archived artefact, by indicating a ["memento"](https://www.iana.org/assignments/link-relations/link-relations.xhtml){target=_blank} link relation between the landing page and the archived artefact.
+In this payload, the `as:object` announces the creation of the archived artefact, by indicating a ["memento"](https://www.iana.org/assignments/link-relations/link-relations.xhtml){target=_blank} link relation between the landing page and the archived artefact and its URI.

 | Requirements | Properties                                               |
 |:-------------|:---------------------------------------------------------|